Record-setter Nadal roars back, Italy hold France

 Croatia’s Cilic breezed past Dmitry Popko 6-2 6-1 6-2 to give the hosts the lead against Kazakhstan but the visitors hit back after Mikhail Kukushkin overpowered Borna Coric 3-6 7-6(5) 6-4 6-2.

+The shorthanded Belgian team were playing without David Goffin and Steve Darcis, who are both sidelined with injuries.

+The U.S. will have a chance to advance to the Davis Cup semi-finals for the first time in six years with a doubles win on Saturday, when Querrey and Ryan Harrison and take on Bemelmans and de Loore.

-Writing by Zoran Milosavljevic in Belgrade; Editng by Toby Davis and Pritha Sarkar/Ken Ferris
+Writing by Zoran Milosavljevic in Belgrade and Rory Carroll in Los Angeles; Editng by Toby Davis, Pritha Sarkar, Ken Ferris and Sudipto Ganguly